Is R&D Tax Relief Too Good To Be True?

 - Professional Scientific & Technical – Development of a new drug to be more effective for patients with arrhythmia.

 - Wholesale & Retail Trade – Development of management and planning software to improve the delivery speed of a fast-food service.

-- Admin & Support – Development of machine learning system to respond more effectively to support enquiries.
+- Admin & Support – Development of a machine learning system to respond more effectively to support enquiries.